Privacy and cookies policy

 8.2 Your principal rights under data protection law are:

 8.3 You have the right to confirmation as to whether or not we process your personal data and, where we do, access to the personal data, together with certain additional information.
 That additional information includes details of the purposes of the processing, the categories of personal data concerned and the recipients of the personal data.
-Providing the rights and freedoms of others are not affected, we will supply to you a copy of your personal data. subject to:
+Providing the rights and freedoms of others are not affected, we will supply to you a copy of your personal data subject to the supply of appropriate, certified evidence of your identity.

 We may withhold personal information that you request to the extent permitted by law.